 Fourth, immediately send a letter or email request to your employer requesting your personnel file and the reason for your termination.
 Under Minnesota law, your employer needs to provide it to you.
 If your employer hasn’t paid you all of your wages or given you your last paycheck, make sure to request those wages in writing also (by letter or email).

 Fifth, call us to talk about your case.

-Contact Our Minnesota and Wisconsin Employment and Wrongful Termination Attorneys.
+Contact Our Minnesota Employment and Wrongful Termination Attorneys.